StevePies/iSwift/README.md

-# iSwift: Fast Impact Identification and Traffic Switching for Large-scale CDNs
+# iSwift: Fast Impact Identification for Large-scale CDNs

 ## Dataset
 The datasets are put in the folder iswift/input/.
 There are totally 60 folders under the input folder, where each folder contains a dataset with different anomaly detection accuracies.